Discovering your town

 After carrying out a school survey in the Armagh and Dungannon area at the end of 2017 and found that cycling came rock bottom in activities offered as part of the curriculum.

 Stephen McNally from Cycul explained:

 “Cycling isn’t unpopular, it’s simply the lack of equipment and guidance that prevents schools from offering it as part of the curriculum.
 We took our Ride Leader training through Cycling Ireland in 2018 which gave us access to the Southern Health Trust’s bike pod in Dungannon, located within walking distance of the schools.
 We then contacted 3 local secondary schools, St. Patricks Academy, Drumglass High and St. Patricks College and arranged for a group of Year 8s from each school to go cycling during their PE class.”

 “It’s been incredibly popular.
 We’re only working with Year 8s during the pilot but there’s huge interest across all ages to get involved.
 The goal is simply to give pupils the skill and confidence to get out on their bikes, discover their town and even start cycling to school”.

-They’ve also been running a similar project with an over 50s group, mostly women, some who haven’t cycled in 50+ years:
+We ran a parallel project with a group of over 50s, mostly women, some who haven’t cycled in 50+ years:

 “The group started by cycling 500m in week 1 and finished 6 weeks later cycling over 15 miles along the Newry Canal.
 If you remove the barriers and give people the opportunity, you discover how popular cycling can be - regardless of age.”

 To finish off the project all 40+ participants went to Craigavon Trails at the end of June for their first experience of riding off-road on mountain bike trails.